darren-wangg/CSE12/README.md

 # CSE12
-Data Structures and Algorithms implemented in Java and C.
+Data Structures and Algorithms implemented in Java and C for course CSE 12 at UCSD taught under Anna Zaitsev.
-Also tests using in JUnit and CuTest.
+Also tests written using JUnit and CuTest.